 Try something around Love, Money, Inequality or Death.

 IMPLEMENT: Ask someone a bold question every day this week.
 There are dozens of opportunities passing you by on a daily basis.
 People are craving truth and depth.
 Today is the day you start showing up bravely, not from a place of ego, but from a place of service.

 5. Relentlessly Serve Others

-When I first started my coaching business I was inspired by my friend Shenee Howard to serve others by offering my coaching for free to 100 people.
+When I first started my coaching business I was inspired by my friend Shenee Howard to serve others by offering my coaching to 100 people.
 I called this exercise the People First Project and my goal was to have 100 coaching conversations and serve people as deeply as I knew how.

 This aligns perfectly with my view of marketing which can be summarized as…